srmds/CoreData-CRUD-Swift-5.0-example/README.md

 Swift 2.0 - A (very simple) example project that exposes the usage of CoreData to create entities and to persist to a SQLite Datastore.

 This app demonstrates Core Data and persistent storage, by reading Event data from a [JSON file /  response](https://github.com/srmds/CoreData-CRUD-Swift-2.0-example/blob/master/CoreDataCRUD/events.json), creates and stores those Events in a SQLite datastore.
-It is possible to do single and batch updates, deletions and retrieving, filtering on stored Events.
+It is possible to do single and batch updates, deletions, retrieving and filtering on stored Events.

 ![screenshotOverview](http://i.imgur.com/V0OUsC3.jpg)